Supercurrent-enabled Andreev reflection in a chiral quantum Hall edge state: Model

 The origin of Andreev reflection is the tunneling of single electrons from the QH edge state into the SC near the interface.
 Weak tunneling across the interface can be described as single-electron tunneling between electronic states with identical spins states within a limited range in the $y$ and $z$ dimensions.
 Assuming the tunneling to be local in the fields $ \psi(x)$ and $ c_{\uparrow}(\v{r})$ the tunneling Hamiltonian is given by

 where the second line is the Fourier transform of the position space expression.
 We have here defined

-representing an effective tunneling amplitude with $\gamma$ being the associated energy, while $w_{y,z}$ are effective widths of the interface in $y$ and $z$ directions, and $L_{y,z}$ are the lengths of the SC in $y$ and $z$ direction.
-The Kronecker delta $\delta_{q,k_x}$ reflects the fact that local tunneling and translational invariance along the $x$ axis implies conservation of $x$-momentum.
-Thus tunneling can only occur between electron states with the same momentum in $x$ direction.
+representing an effective tunneling amplitude with $\gamma$ being the associated energy, while $w_{y,z}$ are effective widths of the interface in the $y$ and $z$ directions, and $L_{y,z}$ are the lengths of the SC in the $y$ and $z$ directions.
+The Kronecker delta $\delta_{q,k_x}$ reflects the fact that local tunneling and translational invariance along the $x$ axis together imply conservation of $x$-momentum.
+Thus tunneling can only occur between electron states with the same momentum in the $x$ direction.